Gå direkt till innehåll

 The ITP Healthy livestock – Safe food provide experience and knowledge in broad areas of animal health, food safety and antimicrobial resistance while applying a value chain approach targeting entire sectors from stable to table.

-The cornerstone of the ITP methodology is a strong interest among participants to learn from each other and use experiences from other countries and organisations.
+The cornerstone of the ITP methodology is a strong interest among participants in learning from each other and use experiences from other countries and organisations.
 To accentuate the communal learning and the value chain approach, participants come from different scientific backgrounds and different types of organisations within the animal health sector.

 The ITP is composed of several interrelated phases and an individual change project.
 The total duration of the programme is about 12 months.
 The number of participants is limited to 25 to ensure a close working relationship between the participants.